miltoncsjunior/expo-minimum-app/README.md

 - [Axios](https://medium.com/@highlanderfullstack/chamadas-de-api-de-front-end-com-typescript-e-axios-fdc37501347f): Learn how to use axios.
 - [Authentication](https://dev.to/proesc/fluxo-de-autenticacao-no-react-native-usando-expo-router-61h): Learn how to authenticate users.
-- [Theme Gluestack v1](https://v1.gluestack.io/ui/docs/home/overview/introduction): Learn how to use Gluestack.
+- [Theme React Native Paper](https://callstack.github.io/react-native-paper/): Learn how to use React Native Paper.
 - [Icons](https://ionic.io/ionicons): Learn how to use
 - [Camera](https://docs.expo.dev/versions/latest/sdk/camera/): Learn how to use the camera.
 - [Expo SQLite ORM](https://www.npmjs.com/package/expo-sqlite-orm): Learn how to use SQLite ORM.
+- [Logging](https://www.npmjs.com/package/react-native-logs): Learn how to use the log system in file and console.